rokmc756/Hadoop-ZKcluster/HDFS_2.x_High_Availability.md

 * It may also be due to an unplanned event where the NameNode crashes because of some reasons.
 In either of the above cases, we have a downtime where we are not able to use the HDFS cluster which becomes a challenge.

-## HDFS HA Architecture:
+## HDFS HA Architecture
-Let us understand that how HDFS HA Architecture solved this critical problem of NameNode availability:
+Let us understand that how HDFS HA Architecture solved this critical problem of NameNode availability.

 The HA architecture solved this problem of NameNode availability by allowing us to have two NameNodes in an active/passive configuration.
 So, we have two running NameNodes at the same time in a High Availability cluster: